Hill-98/electron-ipc-flow/README.md

 import { preloadInit } from 'electron-ipc-flow' // need bundler

 preloadInit(contextBridge, ipcRenderer, {
-  initBroadcastController: true, // Broadcast controller is not initialized by default })
+  initBroadcastController: true, // Broadcast controller1 is not initialized by default })

 // renderer.ts